eurus13/countdownTimer/README.md

 # countdownTimer
-Building countdown timer with Javascript
+Building countdown timer with Javascript.
+Nothing groundbreaking, just needed a countdown timer for my website for an artshow and wanted to better understand the mechanics of the premade one I chose to use.

 USAGE: